 The Company has an unsecured promissory note in an aggregate principal amount of \$112.8 million (the "Promissory Note") to John H. Ruiz and Frank C. Quesada, the Company's Chief Executive Officer and director and Chief Legal Officer and director, respectively (collectively, the "MSP Principals"), in exchange for the MSP Principals agreeing to provide cash to pay transaction costs related to the Merger, pay down affiliate payable balances, and provide operating cash to the Company.
 In addition to the amounts in the Promissory Note, at the merger date with LCAP, the MSP Principals contributed \$13.0 million through funds that had been loaned to VRM MSP to cover related service fees.
 The Promissory Note as well as the amount contributed at the merger date bear interest at an annual rate of 4%, payable in kind, and will mature on June 16, 2026, the four-year anniversary of the issuance.
 The Promissory Note is payable by the Company at any time, without prepayment penalties, fees, or other expenses.
-During both the three months ended March 31, 2024 and 2023, the Company recorded \$1.3 million of interest expense related to the Promissory Note.
+During the three and six months ended June 30, 2024 and 2023, the Company recorded \$1.3 million and \$2.5 million, respectively, of interest expense related to the Promissory Note.

 A portion of the proceeds under the Promissory Note in an amount equal to \$36.5 million was advanced to the Law Firm, an affiliate of certain Members, for certain operating expenses pursuant to a legal services agreement.
-This amount is reflected in prepaid expenses and other current assets within the condensed consolidated balance sheets and had a balance of \$4.7 million and \$7.7 million as of March 31, 2024 and December 31, 2023, respectively.
+This amount is reflected in prepaid expenses and other current assets within the condensed consolidated balance sheets and had a balance of \$1.7 million and \$7.7 million as of June 30, 2024 and December 31, 2023, respectively.
 The advances of Law Firm expenses are reflected in Professional fees - legal within the condensed consolidated statement of operations.
 The advances are expensed as incurred, as the Company does not have recourse to any amounts incurred should Law Firm fail to secure recoveries, although it does have recourse to any amounts advanced that have not been incurred as an expense.

 Under the legal services agreement, Company shall advance certain of Law Firm's monthly expenses, including payroll and overhead; however, should Law Firm earn fees under the legal service agreements (the "Existing LSAs") noted below, net of pre-existing obligations including payments to cocounsel sufficient to cover its monthly expenses, Company is entitled to reimbursement of the advance of said monthly expenses.
 Further, to the extent that Law Firm earns a surplus of fees in excess of its monthly expenses, said surplus shall be used to reimburse past amounts of Law Firm's monthly expenses that Company advanced.
-For the three months ended March 31, 2024, approximately \$3.0 million of the \$36.5 million advanced by the Company to the Law Firm has been incurred for expenses pursuant to the legal services agreement.
+For the three and six months ended June 30, 2024, approximately \$3.0 million and \$6.0 million, respectively, of the \$36.5 million advanced by the Company to the Law Firm has been incurred for expenses pursuant to the legal services agreement.